![]() ![]() |

 private key operations. ssh-signer2 reads the default server

-configuration file, /opt/tectia/etc/sshd2_config
+configuration file, /opt/tectia/etc/sshd2_config.

 Host-based authentication can be enabled either by using traditional public keys or by using certificates.
 In Tectia Server for IBM z/OS, the host public key and/or certificate must be stored in software (ssh-signer2 cannot access it from SAF).